single-spa/single-spa.js.org/website/versioned_docs/version-5.x/ecosystem-angular.md

 });
 ```

-:::note
+:::caution
-We must specify `noop` 2 times: when bootstrapping `AppModule` and setting `NgZone` property to `noop`, thus we tell Angular and single-spa-angular that we're not going to use zones.
+We must specify `noop` _twice_: when bootstrapping `AppModule`, and setting `NgZone` property to `noop`.
+This tells Angular and single-spa-angular that we're not going to use zones.
 :::

 ### Routing in zone-less applications